 You only need to open up a search engine and look for any film-developer combination, to find that there are as many preferences for specific combinations as there are people using them.
-Some prefer a pronounced grain and harsh contrast,…Leave a Comment
+Some prefer a pronounced grain and harsh contrast, while others want smooth gradation and tonality combined with minimal grain.
+Some may get away with a ‘thin’ negative, while others need considerable density for their further processing.
+But what is it that makes all these developers give different results, while the basic principles are the same?
+In this three part series on developers, I will cover the principles of…Leave a Comment

 Category: In the Lab